Mohammadpur, Dhaka

 Dr Ahsanur Rahman, PHD

 Mangroves are a type of tree that can grow in fresh or salt water.
-They are an important part of the ecosystem and provide many environmental benefits.
-Mangroves help to protect coastlines from erosion, provide a habitat for wildlife, and filter pollutants from the water.
+They are an important part of the ecosystem and provide many benefits to the environment.
+Mangroves help to protect coastlines from erosion, provide habitat for wildlife, and filter pollutants from the water.

-Growing mangroves is not difficult, but there are a few things to remember.
+Growing mangroves is not difficult, but there are a few things to keep in mind.
 First, mangroves need plenty of sunlight and well-drained soil.
 They also need to be kept moist, so regular watering is necessary.

 In addition, it is important to fertilize mangroves regularly with an organic fertilizer such as compost or manure.